 Boxplot is probably the most commonly used chart type to compare distribution of several groups.
 However, you should keep in mind that data distribution is hidden behind each box.
 For instance, a normal distribution could look exactly the same as a bimodal distribution.
 Please read more explanation on this matter, and consider a violin plot or a ridgline chart instead.

-The basic barplot hides information: how does the underlying distribution look like?
+The basic boxplot hides information: how does the underlying distribution look like?
 What are the category sample sizes?

 Boxplot are built thanks to the